Boshears Skyfest: History

 Planes fly closely passed each other at Boshears Skyfest 2014.

 The Boshears Skyfest has been an annual event in the Central Savannah River Area (CSRA) since 1991, with the exception of 2001, because of the 9/11 terrorist attacks, and 2013, when the event was pushed back to Spring 2014 because of the 2013 federal government shutdown.
 It began as a celebration of general aviation to honor Forrest and Buster Boshears.
 The Skyfest is held the third weekend of each October at Daniel Field in Augusta Georgia.

 The Boshears Skyfest has become an October staple for the Augusta area, along with the annual county fairs and Halloween.
 This is perhaps because children are the main target of the commemorative campaign.
 Brad Kyzer, the chairman of the Skyfest has said "Every kid in Augusta ought to get a chance to see it".
 Each year the Executive Committee of The Boshears Memorial Fly-in, Inc., awards aviation scholarships to selected applicants 16 to 18 years old who express interest in avionics.
 In 2010 the Committee announced they would hereafter begin accepting applications from 15-year-old applicants as well.

 Static display of a B-25 Mitchell Bomber shown at the 2010 Boshears Skyfest.

 Tuskegee Airmen

 In 2007 six of the original Tuskegee Airmen were recognized at Boshears Skyfest.
 Their living presence, and the belated accolades they were long since due, enhanced the event and the participants in tandem.

 Operational challenges

 An air-show is inherently dangerous and faces many operational challenges to success.
-The Bohears Skyfest is additionally challenged by stringent airspace restrictions, because Daniel Field is located in close proximity to the Augusta Mall.
+The Bohears Skyfest is additionally challenged by stringent airspace restrictions, because Daniel Field is located near the Augusta Mall.